iainm2347/cicd/CICD-README.md

 For the sake of this workflow, it makes sense for it to flow in a linear fashion (non parallel deployments) due one section being QA with a dependancy and one being Production also with a dependancy.

+With the pipeline also flowing in a linear fashion, if a single stage were to fail, the entire pipeline would pause.

 ### Pipeline monitoring

 Codepipeline was also chosen due to it's variety of informative events upon execution.
-This events could be monitored by 'AWS Eventbridge' i.e:
+These events could be monitored by 'AWS Eventbridge' i.e:

 {
   "source": ["aws.codepipeline"],